Annual Pay Calculator

 We apply 2026 IRS rates

-Federal brackets, standard deduction ($16,100 single), FICA rates, and your state’s withholding — all from primary sources.
+Federal brackets, standard deduction ($16,100 single), FICA rates, and your state's withholding all come from primary sources.

 See your verified result